 He developed a personal feedback sheet for himself, every weekend he used to give feedback to himself whether he applied or not the learnings of the course practically.

-By using that feedback sheet, He also checking whether his performance is improving or not.
+By using that feedback sheet, He also checks whether his performance is improving or not.
 If everything is going well he just follows the same steps in the next week but if anything is wrong then he revisits his improvement action plan and makes appropriate changes and then starts following those changes in the next week.

 That’s how John keeps himself on track of personal improvement.
 Finally, in the next performance appraisal, his rating score increased from 2 to 4.3 (i.e 4.3/5).
 That’s how he achieved his target rating score by using the DMAIC approach.